Help

 Eligibility:

-Any F-1 student who has been enrolled at Warren Wilson or another 4 year college or university for one full academic year may engage in CPT.
+Any F-1 student who has been enrolled at Warren Wilson for a full academic year may use CPT.
 CPT may occur during the school year or during school breaks and can be full-time or part-time.
 Any student that completes 12 consecutive months of full-time CPT may be ineligible for OPT.
-To qualify for CPT, your job or internship must be directly related to your major and you must have declared your major.
+To qualify for CPT, your job or internship must be directly related to your major, you must have declared your major, and your work must be eligible for the internship process with Hannah Richardson.

 Approval for CPT: